AY2526S1-CS2103T-T11-3/tp/docs/UserGuide.md

 #### Adding a member: `addMember`

-Format: `addMember n/NAME p/PHONE e/EMAIL [r/ROLE]…​`
+Format: `addMember n/NAME p/PHONE e/EMAIL [r/MEMBERROLE]…​`

 * `NAME` should be 50 characters or fewer.
 * `PHONE` number should start with **6, 8 or 9** and have exactly 8 digits only.
 * `EMAIL` must be of the format `local-part@domain`
-* If multiple `ROLE`s are specified, the app displays them in alphabetical order.
+* If multiple `MEMBERROLE`s are specified, the app displays them in alphabetical order.
-* Each `ROLE` should be 30 characters or fewer.
+* Each `MEMBERROLE` should be 30 characters or fewer.
 * The new member will be added to the end of the list.

 Examples:
 * `addMember n/Alice Pauline p/94351253 e/alice@example.com r/member`
-* `addMember n/Benson Meier r/treasurer e/benson@example.com p/98765432 r/publicity`
+* `addMember n/Benson Meier r/treasurer e/benson@example.com p/98765432 r/Publicity`

 <box type="info">